San Andrés Accords: Recent relations

 Paramilitary groups have also reappeared, and aggressions against Zapatistas have increased.
-The paramilitaries have been sheltered in particular by the Chiapas governor, Juan Sabines, an ex-PRI militant turned PRD member.
+The paramilitaries have been sheltered in particular by the Chiapas governor, Juan Sabines (2006–2012), an ex-PRI militant turned PRD member.
 The PRD leadership has remained silent.
 Manuel Camacho Solis, however, acknowledged that the subject has been discussed.
 He says 'There is a risk of violence in Chiapas.
 There are PRD groups that have been resorting to dirty tricks.’”

 In 2000, Vicente Fox, leader of the National Action Party, was elected President.
 He promised to renew the peace process and talks with the indigenous community.
 The election of Fox inspired new hope among the indigenous that negotiations were possible.

 During March and April 2001, EZLN leaders made a trip from Chiapas through a dozen states in Mexico in an attempt to rally for indigenous rights.
 EZLN had been demanding the renewal of peace negotiations.
 They demanded the withdrawal of Mexican military forces from seven key bases in Chiapas, the release of all Zapatista prisoners, and the passage into law of the COCOPA initiative that would include the original San Andres accords.

-Former Mexican President Vicente Fox closed down the seven military bases and released all but nine Zapatista political prisoners.
+President Vicente Fox closed down the seven military bases and released all but nine Zapatista political prisoners.
 However, he refused to meet the Zapatista demand to implement the San Andres Accords without change.

 Instead of officially recognizing indigenous autonomy in the Mexican constitution, Congress passed the “indigenous law” that allowed local states with the choice about whether or not to recognize indigenous autonomy.
 Strong opposition to this law was met from state officials, religious leaders, many indigenous groups, and the EZLN.
 Zapatista leader Subcomandante Marcos commented that the name of the “indigenous rights” bill would be better termed the “Constitutional Recognition of the Rights and Culture of the Landowners and Racists”.

 Since the reform was passed by the Senate on April 25, 2001, nearly 300 constitutional complaints have been filed against this law.
 Those complaints argue that the law fails to recognize indigenous peoples as legal subjects and that it does not guarantee indigenous communities the right to use their own natural resources.

 In 2015, the governor of Chiapas, Manuel Velasco Coello, pointed out that the accords must be observed and that these must be stated in the Federal Constitution.